bookbot-kids/speech-recognizer-bahasa-indonesian/speech_recognizer/README.md

 # Speech Recognizer

-An Indonesian speech recognizer Flutter app for Android/iOS/MacOS.
+An Indonesian children's speech recognizer Flutter app for Android/iOS/MacOS.
 It will read buffer from microphone and recognize speaking words.

 ## Installation / Setup